 Interest rate rises to levels not seen in almost a decade are on the horizon and could create new opportunities for lenders as borrowers look for fixed term mortgages, while the market for savers could become more buoyant with the potential for increased returns for customers.
-This will be heavily influenced by the outcome of Brexit negotiations, with current noises suggesting keeping the UK’s financial rules as close to those of the EU being the favoured outcome following departure from the single market in 2019.
+This will be heavily influenced by the outcome of Brexit negotiations in 2020.

 In retail financial services, firms continue to adjust to the new regulatory regime which has challenged traditional operating models and forced huge changes to ensure compliance.
 This is one of the key drivers for digital transformation, along with consumer demand encouraged by the disruptors who have shaken up the market.

 Gender inequality is another major issue in the sector, with the Chair of the House of Commons Treasury Committee Nicky Morgan ramping up the pressure after writing to 33 firms who had not signed up to the Women in Finance Charter demanding they explain their lack of action.
 The need to tackle diversity is impacting on the executive search market in the sector, with clients demanding balanced shortlists.
 This is, in turn, leading to flexibility on candidates for whom relocation and sector experience were previously a pre-requisite.